pczarn/cfg/cfg/README.md

 The purpose of `cfg` is to provide a reusable, well-tested foundation for working with context-free grammars.
-It simplifies the development of higher-level tools such as Earley, LL(1), or LR(1) parsers, as well as other tool that rely on grammars.
+It simplifies the development of higher-level tools such as Earley, LL(1), or LR(1) parsers, as well as other tools that rely on grammars.

 We believe developers often need a common foundation to avoid re-implementing the wheel.